codeml-workshop/codeml2025/_pages/about.md

 -   Retrospectives on the development and maintenance of mature ML OSS packages

 _We especially encourage submissions on development practices, mature libraries, and other topics that have received little recognition from traditional academic venues_.

+As our proceedings are non-archival, we will accept work that is under submission or recently accepted by other publication venues (e.g. NeurIPS, JMLR OSS Track, etc.)

 ### Submission Guidelines